mrtnbroder/react-material/README.md

 # Background

-Performance, as close as possible to the Material-Design Spec, read and crafted carefully to support high customizeabilty, friendly consumer api and ease of use.
+High Performance, as close as possible to the Material-Design Spec, read and crafted carefully to support high customizability, and friendly consumer api.

 ## TODO